basho/basho_docs/source/languages/en/riak/upgrade-v20.md

-If you use other new features, such as [[Riak Security|Authentication and Authorization]] or the new [[configuration system|Configuration Files]], you can still downgrade your cluster, but you will not be able to use those features.
+If you use other new features, such as [[Riak Security|Authentication and Authorization]] or the new [[configuration system|Configuration Files]], you can still downgrade your cluster, but you will no longer be able to use those features after the downgrade.

 ## Upgrading Your Configuration System